Mixed Vegetable Medley

 Pro-Tip:

-Don’t crowd your mixed veggies in a small pan.
+Refrain from crowding your mixed veggies in a small pan.
 A large (10″ to 12″) nonstick skillet gives the vegetables plenty of room to sauté and brown.
-It’s easier to flip them and really sears the veggies as opposed to steaming them.
+Flipping them in a large skillet is more manageable, and the veggies will sear rather than steam.

 How to make vegetable medley with summer veggies

-1. Start with the broccoli and eggplant.
-Heat a teaspoon or so of olive oil over medium high heat in a nonstick skillet.
-When it’s hot, add the broccoli florets and chopped eggplant with a teaspoon or so of the spice mix.
-Sauté, stirring occasionally until the broccoli starts to brown and get crisp tender and the eggplant begins to caramelize.
+2. Add the broccoli florets and chopped eggplant with a teaspoon or so of the spice mix.
+Sauté, stirring occasionally, until the broccoli begins to brown and get crisp-tender and the eggplant begins caramelizing.
 This takes about 8 minutes.
 Transfer the vegetables to a large mixing bowl.

-2. Add a bit more olive oil to the skillet and sauté the bell peppers, zucchini and squash with another teaspoon of the spice mix.
-Cooking, stirring occasionally until they start to take on some color, about 3 to 4 minutes.
+3. Add more olive oil to the skillet and sauté the bell peppers, zucchini and squash with another teaspoon of the spice mix, stirring occasionally, until they start to take on some color, about 3 to 4 minutes.
 Transfer the zucchini and squash to the bowl with the broccoli and eggplant.
 The heat from the freshly sautéed vegetables will steam the florets just slightly.

-3. Quickly sauté the onions in a little olive oil with a sprinkle of spice mix until they’re slightly translucent, about 3 minutes, and add to the mixed vegetables.
+4. Quickly sauté the onions in olive oil with a sprinkle of spice mix until they’re slightly translucent, about 3 minutes, and add to the mixed vegetables.

-4. Finally, sauté the mushrooms in the remainder of olive oil and spice mix until they give up their liquid and begin to brown, about 6-8 minutes.
+5. Finally, sauté the mushrooms in the remaining olive oil and spice mix until they give up their liquid and begin to brown for about 6-8 minutes.

 You can use lots of combinations of summer vegetables for this medley recipe.
 Pretty much anything you have in the fridge is fair game.